csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Index.md

 ## METAL is for reusing markup

 When processing a ZPT source document, the first attributes processed (through the entire document) are METAL attributes.
-Only once all METAL attributes are processed does ZptSharp process TAL attributes.
+_Only once all METAL attributes are processed_ does ZptSharp process TAL attributes.

 The concept at the heart of METAL is **macros**.
 A macro is a reusable subtree of an HTML or XML document.
 In other words, it is an element and all of that element's descendents & content.
-Macros are created using the [`metal:define-macro`] attribute and consumed with the [`metal:use-macro`] attribute.
+Macros are created using [the `metal:define-macro` attribute] and reused within a document with [the `metal:use-macro` attribute].

 METAL macros may also contain zero or more **slots**.
 Slots are also single elements which may be replaced ('filled') at the point where the macro is used.
-Slots are created with the [`metal:define-slot`] attribute and are used/filled using the [`metal:fill-slot`] attribute.
+Slots are created with [the `metal:define-slot` attribute] and are used/filled using [the `metal:fill-slot` attribute].

 An advanced usage of METAL is *macro extension*.
 This is somewhat similar in concept to creating a 'subclass' of a macro.
-The [`metal:extend-macro`] attribute is how this is performed.
+[The `metal:extend-macro` attribute] is how this is performed.

-[`metal:define-macro`]: Metal/DefineMacro.md
+[the `metal:define-macro` attribute]: Metal/DefineMacro.md
-[`metal:use-macro`]: Metal/UseMacro.md
+[the `metal:use-macro` attribute]: Metal/UseMacro.md
-[`metal:define-slot`]: Metal/DefineSlot.md
+[the `metal:define-slot` attribute]: Metal/DefineSlot.md
-[`metal:fill-slot`]: Metal/FillSlot.md
+[the `metal:fill-slot` attribute]: Metal/FillSlot.md
-[`metal:extend-macro`]: Metal/ExtendMacro.md
+[The `metal:extend-macro` attribute]: Metal/ExtendMacro.md

 ## TAL binds data to the template